-I spoke to Carmen about her inspiration for “Togethering,” at Fortnight Institute in September 2020.
+I spoke to Winant about her inspiration for Togethering at Fortnight Institute in September 2020.

-Jessica Caroline: Could you talk about your chosen title Togetherness?
+Jessica Caroline: Could you talk about your chosen title?

-The title comes from a word invented by lesbian separatists in the 1970s and 80s.
-The project that I was working on before this one, Notes on Fundamental Joy was centered on the womyn’s lands of the pacific northwest.
+Carmen Winant: The title comes from a word invented by lesbian separatists in the 1970s and ’80s.
+The project that I was working on before this one, Notes on Fundamental Joy, was centered on the womyn’s lands of the Pacific Northwest.

 You made it clear in your artist statement that you are coming to this body of work from a secular point of view.
-Through these trans-cultural and trans-historic points of view, you appear to be divining a cosmic entanglement of ecstatic sentiments that are estranged from their original context yet familiar in their emotive essence.
+Through these transcultural and transhistorical points of view, you appear to be divining a cosmic entanglement of ecstatic sentiments that are estranged from their original context, yet familiar in their emotive essence.
 Can you speak to the cosmological and spiritual aspects of your work?

 On my studio wall hangs a page ripped from a book, picturing a group of women making mandalas.
 I don’t know if it’s a consciousness-raising group or what; I vaguely remember that it is from a book on healing.
 I love the image and the few small ones beneath it: close-ups of the mandalas themselves.
-I’ve often thought about using the image as a reference somehow but I never know how.
+I’ve often thought about using the image as a reference somehow, but I never knew how.
 I was worried that it would feel too New Age to pull from them and that the reference might feel too specific.
-It seemed (for the reasons you suggest) a way, as a secular person with a secular view of the world, to approach a subject matter that called up something ineffable between us, something like energy.
+For the reasons you suggest, it seemed like a way, as a secular person with a secular view of the world, to approach a subject matter that called up something ineffable between us, something like energy.
 The mandalas are really good at this, creating physical expressions of some profound internal order, something that resembles the cosmos.

-This exhibition can be viewed as an extension of your photographic installations My Birth and Looking Forward to Being Attacked and Pictures of Women Working.
+This exhibition can be viewed as an extension of your photographic installations My Birth (2018) and Looking Forward to Being Attacked (2018) and Pictures of Women Working (2017).
 In this installation, you leave out the text so that the images float freely without context.
 Tell me a little more about that choice.

 Many images struck me as familiar and unrecognizable.
-You have included an iconic image of a biracial couple from a photo essay by Ralph M. Hattersley Jr featured in Ralph Ginzburg’s Eros magazine.
-These images were the subject of a freedom-of-speech trial which saw Ginzburg imprisoned in 1972 under charges of “obscenity.”
-I’m curious as to why you chose the profile image of the couple and why you chose the form of a handshape that dangles from a collage.
+You have included an iconic image of a biracial couple from a photo essay by Ralph M. Hattersley Jr. featured in Ralph Ginzburg’s Eros magazine.
+These images were the subject of a freedom-of-speech trial that saw Ginzburg imprisoned in 1972 under charges of “obscenity.”
+I’m curious as to why you chose the profile image of the couple, and why you chose the form of a handshape that dangles from a collage.

 Yes, good eye!
 I bought four issues of Eros magazine some years ago, in a bookstore that was going out of business in Indiana; they were in perfect condition.
 I generally try to avoid using familiar images or figures, but in some cases, I can’t resist.

-I find myself wanting to draw work closer to feeling (which is not a new idea).
-The show I mentioned, at 14a, began by watching my young son trace the outline of his own hand, over and over, and the way that we feel our bodies together—constantly, together—and in relation to the world.
+I find myself wanting to draw work closer to feeling—which is not a new idea.
+The show I mentioned, at 14a, began by watching my young son trace the outline of his own hand, over and over, and considering the way that we feel our bodies together—constantly, together—and in relation to the world.
 What are the contours, the bleeds?